-A popular cycle route is from the capital Antananarivo to Ifaty through some of the numerous species-rich national parks, taking you through the island's lush highlands and dry savannah plains, and, when you're not cycling, you can cool off in the inviting waters of the Indian Ocean.Madagascar
+A popular route runs from the capital Antananarivo to Ifaty through some of the numerous species-rich national parks, taking you through the island's lush highlands and dry savannah plains.
+Best of all, when you're not cycling, you can cool off in the inviting waters of the Indian Ocean.Madagascar

 More at www.africanbikers.de

 The Cape Argus PicknPay Cycle Tour is an annual sporting fixture in South Africa's most beautiful city, Cape Town, but don't shy away from the race as a newbie.
 You have an 8-hour window in which to complete the course, and there's ample opportunity for the more leisurely-paced cyclists among us.
 The tour offers world-class views over Suikerbossie Hill and Chapman's Peak, all the way back into Cape Town City's welcoming embrace.

 Now for the best part: everyone who completes the race gets a medal, so everyone's a winner.
 Some of the more casual cyclists like to take in a beer or two on their journey around the Cape Peninsula, stopping at a few old English-style pubs in the naval village of Simons Town.

 For the mountain bikers and more serious cyclists among us, Cape Argus also hosts an annual mountain biking event in the same month of March at one of the most majestic vineyards in the Cape, Boschendal.
 Expect to get a little muddy and have lots of fun.Cape Town, South Africa